 Before following the steps in this procedure, open the printer by pulling the release latches forward then lifting the top cover.

 Printhead Removal

 - 1. Open the printer.
-Remove any transfer ribbon from the printer. - 2.
-Use a small flat bladed screwdriver to remove the ribbon guide.
-Gently pry the guide right-side tab from the ribbon frame.
-Pull the left side of the ribbon guide out.
+Remove any transfer ribbon from the printer - 2.
+Grasp the print head spring and pull it to the left; then, slide it free of the carriage.